11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Hassan II Mosque

-Discover the grandeur of Hassan II Mosque in Casablanca, one of the world's largest mosques.
+Hassan II Mosque: Discover the grandeur of Casablanca’s Hassan II Mosque, one of the largest mosques in the world.
 Admire its exquisite architecture, intricate tilework, and towering minaret overlooking the Atlantic Ocean.
-Guided tours offer insights into Islamic art and culture, while the mosque's expansive prayer hall welcomes visitors of all faiths to marvel at its beauty.
+Guided tours provide insights into Islamic art and culture, while the mosque’s expansive prayer hall welcomes visitors of all faiths to marvel at its beauty.

 2 hours Admission ticket included